Post Summary: Epic things to do in Anchorage, Alaska, and where to find them

 The flight path into the city brings you up close and personal with the Chugach National Forest mountains, which means your face will be glued to the window far before the pilot finds the runway!

-While this is only the beginning of your adventure, we wanted to share some of our favorite places in and around Anchorage, Alaska to help you have the most epic vacation.
+While this is only the beginning of your adventure, we wanted to share some of our favorite things to do in Anchorage, Alaska to help you have the most epic vacation.

-In this post, we’ll be sharing our favorite coffee shops and cafes in the city, our favorite local hikes, and some fun drives to pack out your epic schedule!
+Planning an epic Alaska road trip can bring you to some incredible spots!
+In this post, we’ll be sharing our favorite coffee shops and cafes in the city, our favorite local hikes, and some fun drives to pack out your epic schedule.

 10 Adventurous Things To Do In Anchorage, Alaska

 Drive about 1.5-2-hours away from the city and you’ll find yourself surrounded by beautiful white mountain peaks and miles and miles of trails.